banwarp/benton_epi/covid19/covid19Vignettes.md

  ```
 From this model, you can extract compartment trajectories, continous variables, the events data frame, etc. Refer to the [SimInf Vignettes](https://cran.r-project.org/web/packages/SimInf/vignettes/SimInf.pdf) and the [SimInf technical documentation](https://cran.r-project.org/web/packages/SimInf/SimInf.pdf) for details.

-In addition to returning the model, the script also plots 5 trajectories and saves them as .png files.
+In addition to returning the model, the script saves all the parameters to a .txt file and plots 5 trajectories and saves them as .png files.
 ```
 trajPlotInfections # Plot of daily active infections trajPlotPhi        # Plot of phi, the intervention intensity continuous variable